Quantitative Impact

 88%

-On top of self-evaluation, around one-third of the students are randomly picked to be evaluated by their professional coaches.
+On top of self-evaluation, students were evaluated by their professional coaches.

 SET Model